Bentleyj/BeyondPhotography/README.md

 ### Day 31

 Today I finally got down to the nitty gritty and build the fading pixelation shader that I wanted to build!
 Very excited about it.
 I made one example where the pixelations fades in and then back out again.
 This is actually not the best image for it because it's so dark but I think you can still get the idea.
 I also learned a lot about how to do linear remapping from this [link](https://squircleart.github.io/math/value-remapping.html).
 Really great info!
 I want to use that much much more!

+### Day 32

+Went back to my old oil painting effect from day 14 because I posted it on instagram and got some feedback.
+I created kind of a weird version which works but also creates some funny colored edges around things.
+Quite cool actually!